Filing for Chapter 7 Bankruptcy in Atlanta

 It is true that Chapter 7 bankruptcy gets rid of your debts.
 More importantly, it also relieves your stress and humiliation by dealing with your debts which are impossible to settle.

-Cornwell Bankruptcy is a law firm that specializes in debt relief and management.
+Cornwell Bankruptcy is an Atlanta-based bankruptcy law firm that specializes in debt relief and management.
 We are here to help people file for bankruptcy in accordance with the Bankruptcy Code.